KarthikB-dev/KarthikB-dev/README.md

 ## Hi there 👋
-My name is Karthik Bhattaram!
-I'm a rising senior at UCSB studying computer science.
+My name is Karthik Bhattaram, and I'm a rising senior at UCSB studying computer science.

 * Website: https://karthikb-dev.github.io/
 * LinkedIn: https://linkedin.com/in/karthik-bhattaram-7640a528a